Touch Out CHOP

 off- Uses separate ports for each port number assigned.

 on- Uses a single global pipe for all Touch Out CHOPs using this Transfer Port Type.
 The global pipe uses port 10500 internally to send all the global port type data together at once.
 The Network Port parameter is still used to determine which Touch In CHOP gets the data on the receiving side.
+Note that since a single port is used (10500), only one process on a machine can be serving Synced Port data.

 Parameters - Common Page